-A minke whale (Balaenoptera acutorostrata), considered a “visitor” in the Mediterranean and distributed in Atlantic and Pacific Oceans, stranded dead on Adana – Yumurtalık shore on the 10th of April, 2015.
+A minke whale (Balaenoptera acutorostrata), considered a “visitor” in the Mediterranean and distributed in Atlantic and Pacific Oceans, was stranded dead on Adana – Yumurtalık shore on the 10th of April, 2015.

 The second record in Turkey

-“Minke whale is not the first whale species that stranded on Adana – Yumurtalık shore” said Dr. Arda M. Tonay from TUDAV and Istanbul University.
+“Minke whale is not the first whale species that were stranded on Adana – Yumurtalık shore” said Dr. Arda M. Tonay from TUDAV and Istanbul University.
 “Fin whale deaths were observed in the region before.
 This shows that this area particularly needs to be investigated.
-Although it is sad that the whale stranded dead on our shores, having the opportunity to have another record of this precious species is relatively pleasing.
+Although it is sad that the whale was stranded dead on our shores, having the opportunity to have another record of this precious species is important.
 In Turkey, reporting stranded dolphins and whales to TUDAV and I.U. teams urgently and recording of stranding cases of this species by us is extremely important for the development of effective policies for the protection of cetaceans in the Mediterranean, Aegean and the Black Sea.
 We must strengthen our National Stranding Network to act on cases from Turkish coasts immediately and need to train volunteers to cover a wider area.
 It becomes important to do necropsy examination in stranding cases of rare species such as the minke whale without wasting time.
 It is not only crucial to organize professional rescuers to step in immediately, but also to establish appropriate marine mammal rehabilitation centers in Turkey for carrying out care and treatment of animals in live stranding cases.”

 Dr. Arda M. Tonay